 - $195 annual fee for the first year (usually $395 p.a.)

 - $5,000 minimum spend in 90 days required to earn 80,000 bonus points

 - Bonus points offer not available with switches, upgrades, customers accessing employee benefits or packages.

-Westpac is offering 80,000 Qantas or Altitude Rewards points plus a discounted first year annual fee with the Altitude Black premium Amex and MasterCard account.
+Westpac has extended their offer of 80,000 Qantas or Altitude Rewards points plus a discounted first-year annual fee with the premium Altitude Black American Express and MasterCard until October.